-At trial, the prosecution based its case on the testimony of Officer O’Neil.
-Police supervisors claimed that O’Neil’s partner – the second officer who had pursued the shooters – was out of town at the time of the trial and was unavailable to testify.
+At trial in Suffolk County Superior Court, the prosecution relied primarily upon the testimony of Officer O’Neil.
+Police supervisors claimed that O’Neil’s partner – who also had pursued the shooters – was out of town at the time of the trial and was unavailable to testify.

 Police supervisors had improperly ordered O’Neil’s partner to ignore a subpoena from the defense attorney, and had lied to the judge when they said that she was out of town.
 Police also lost the hat and jacket that were supposedly worn by the shooter, which Harding said he could have proven were not his.